Artemmkin/infrastructure-as-code-tutorial/docs/07-vagrant.md

 Recreating a new dev environment was easy, took very little time and it didn't affect our host OS.
 That's exactly what we needed.

+## Save and commit the work

+Save and commit the Vagrantfile created in this lab into your `iac-tutorial` repo.

 ## Conclusion

 Vagrant was able to meet our requirements for dev environments.
 It makes creating/recreating and configuring a dev environment easy and safe for our host operating system.